-The pipes for connection to the charge air circuit have an outside diameter of 51 mm for the outlet and 54 mm for the inlet.
+The pipe for connection to the charge air circuit has an outside diameter of 51 mm.

 Install shut-off cocks to the charge air circuit outlet and inlet respectively.
 Then the coolant pump impeller can be renewed without emptying the charge air circuit.